The Time Value Of Our Home

 Click here to read the full article.

-The traps and pitfalls of overly ambitious pricing and/or underestimating or underappreciating the time value of one’s home on the market is unfortunately rather common and apparent for all to see.
-Simply visit Rightmove or Zoopla (or any other property portal) and you will be able to observe plenty of properties that have become stagnant and grown stale on the market, with many having had a price reduction or successive price reductions!
+The traps and pitfalls of overly ambitious pricing or overpricing and/or underappreciating or underestimating the time value of one’s home on the market is unfortunately rather commonplace and apparent.
+Simply visit Rightmove or Zoopla (or any other property portal) and you will be able to observe plenty of properties that have become stagnant and grown stale on the market, with many having had a price reduction or even successive price reductions!

-Those examples clearly demonstrate the need to appreciate the time value of one's home on the market!
+Those examples clearly demonstrate the importance of not underappreciating or underestimating the time value of one's home on the market!

-Otherwise, if we choose to overly ambitiously price our home from the outset and wait for the ‘right’ buyer and offer to eventually appear, then we will be playing a longer waiting game, allowing ourselves to be presented with unnecessary problems and challenges that we’re better off avoiding altogether!
-Even then, the ‘right’ buyer isn’t likely to appear, leaving our home becoming stagnant and stale on the market, with little choice but to accept a lower than desirable offer, to necessitate a sale, assuming we receive an offer at all!
+Otherwise, if we choose to overly ambitiously price our home from the outset and wait for the ‘right’ moment/buyer/offer/price to eventually appear, then we will be playing a long waiting game, allowing ourselves to be presented with unnecessary problems and challenges while we wait that we are better off avoiding altogether!
+Even then, the ‘right’ moment/buyer/offer/price isn’t likely to appear; leaving our home becoming stagnant and stale on the market, and ourselves with little choice but to accept a (perhaps considerably) lower than desirable offer to necessitate a sale, assuming we receive an offer at all!
 As Carl Howard of Andrews estate agents commented above, such pricing strategy is a false economy!

 Getting in touch with me